lisongxu/CSCE156-Project-DB/README.md

 The *Post Window* lists all posts by the current user and all posts visible to them, in the *ascending* order of post times.

 Below are examples of the *Post Window* for Alice, Bob, Crystal, and David, respectively, based on the database initialized with the MySQL script.
 Note that different users see different lists of posts.
+For example, Crystal can see the posts of Alice, Bob, and Crystal, because both Alice's and Bob's posts are visible to Crystal.

 <p align="center">
 <img src="images/post_win_alice.png" alt="Post Window" width="40%"/>